 As little as 4-7% can produce brilliant white, although it is more typical to use 8-10% for full opacity.
 However, be aware that even tiny amounts of chrome in the kiln will volatilize and combine with the tin to produce pink shades.

 Tin reacts with iron in fluid glazes to produce variegated surfaces.
 A good example is the Albany Slip 85, Tin 4, Lithium 11 glaze for cone 6.

-This is the same Alberta Slip glaze at cone 6, except the one on the right has 4% tin added (Alberta Slip 80, Frit 3134 20, Rutile 4).
+These two are the same Alberta Slip glaze, except the one on the right has 4% tin added (to the base which is Alberta Slip 80, Frit 3134 20, Rutile 4).

 On Plainsman H443 iron stoneware in reduction firing.
 Notice Tin does not work.
 Also notice that between 7.5 and 10% Zircopax provides as much opacity as does 15% (Zircon is very expensive).

 Same body, same glaze.
 Left is cone 10 oxidation, right is cone 10 reduction.
 What a difference!
 This is a Ravenscrag Slip based glaze on a high-fire iron stoneware.
 In reduction, the iron oxide in the body and glaze darkens (especially the body) and melts much more.
 The behavior of the tin oxide opacifier is also much different (having very little opacifying effect in reduction).

 Right: Ravenscrag GR6-A transparent base glaze.
 Left: It has been opacified (turned opaque) by adding 10% Zircopax.
 This opacification mechanism can be transplanted into almost any transparent glaze.
 It can also be employed in colored transparents, it will convert their coloration to a pastel shade, lightening it.
 Zircon works well in oxidation and reduction.
 Tin oxide is another opacifier, it is much more expensive and only works in oxidation firing.